Some of Our Favorite PD Exercise Videos

-This collection of pre-recorded exercise videos includes three 20 minute chair workouts, a 9 minute boxing basics video, two one-hour Rock Steady Boxing Winnipeg (RSBW) workouts, two advanced RSBW workouts, and two yoga Parkinson's workouts.
+This collection of pre-recorded exercise videos includes three 20-minute warm up/stretching videos, four 20-minute seated workouts, one 20-minute upper body boxing video, a 9 minute boxing basics video, two one-hour Rock Steady Boxing Winnipeg (RSBW) workouts, two advanced RSBW workouts, and two yoga Parkinson's workouts.
 (Scroll to the bottom of the page to find all the videos.)

 This series of yoga and meditation videos is for people at any stage of Parkinson's.
 If you're new to yoga, start with the three short videos that introduce yoga basics and breath work.
 Then, try one of the 30-minute yoga workouts, one on the foundations of yoga and another three focusing on different parts of the body.
 Also included in this video series is a 15-minute meditation.

 This series of six (25 minute) streaming videos is intended to release muscle tension and help build mobility and balance confidence.
 Each video focuses on a different Parkinson's issue, including posture, strength and stability, flexibility, balance and stability, anxiety and depression, and on the mat exercises.

 This yoga workout, led by Kelly Ranford, RYT-200, MCP, M.Ed., focuses on flexibility and balance, plus relaxation and meditation, as ways of managing PD symptoms.
 Exercises include grounding and befriending the body, breath work with the intention of reducing stress in the body and mind, yoga movement in standing, seated on the earth, or in a chair.